barrel/shopify-vite/docs/guide/index.md

 You will need to ensure that any files containing JSX have a `.jsx` or `.tsx` extension.

-During development, the `vite-tag` snippet will include [the react refresh script](https://github.com/vitejs/vite/issues/1984#issuecomment-778289660).
+When using React with `@vitejs/plugin-react`, the `vite-tag` snippet will include [the react refresh script](https://github.com/vitejs/vite/blob/main/docs/guide/backend-integration.md?plain=1#L50-L56) during dev.

 ## Working with Stylesheets